Alaeddin03/todo-app/README.md

 Nonetheless, the way I like to do it is by running an android emulator using [Android Studio](https://developer.android.com/studio).

-After starting the Anroid emulator, run the following:
+After starting the Android emulator, run the following:

 Using `npm`:
 ```